daydreamerli/daydreamerli/README.md

 - 💬 Ask me about Nest.js and simple math
 - 📫 How to reach me: send me messages here or frankli8488xy@gmail.com
 - 😄 Pronouns: ...
 He/Him/Man
 - ⚡ Fun fact: ...
-I'm a part time strength coach on powerlifting, my PRS: bentch 135kg, deadlift: 220kg, squat 215kg Not big numbers as I'm starting late and growing up without decent protiein food.
+I'm a part time strength coach on powerlifting, my PRS: bentch 135kg, deadlift: 220kg, squat 215kg Not big numbers but I do have some backgroud in medical and rehabilitation.